EricssonResearch/opcua-3gppSA6-mapper/Appendix A Implementation of the OPC UA setup/mosquitto/README.md

 mosquitto -c virtual_host.conf
 ```

-The codes will be also used in the OPC UA using test (will uploaded later in June 2025).
+These configurations are used in the OPC UA test.